 Designated in 1978, Sai Kung West Country Park occupies 3,000 hectares of wild country in the western part of Sai Kung Peninsula.
 Except for a few remote villages, the entire region that extends from Pak Tam Au to Yung Shue O is encompassed within the country park.
-Pak Sha O is the best preserved old village in the park.
+Pak Sha O is a well preserved Hakka village surrounded by the park.
 Original rural architectural features like relief murals and old-style decorated doorways can still be seen today.

 Popular leisure destinations of Sai Kung West Country Park include Wong Chuk Wan, Tai Mong Tsai, Pak Tam Chung, Yung Shue O and Lai Chi Chong.
-Hoi Ha by the coast is where you find Hoi Ha Marine Park.
+Adjacent to Hoi Ha by the coast is where you find Hoi Ha Wan Marine Park.
 This idyllic bay attracts many visitors on weekends and holidays.
-Also hot with holiday-makers is Cheung Sheung Plateau, a favourite of campers and hikers.
+Also hot with holiday-makers is the scenic Cheung Sheung Country Trail, a favourite of hikers.

 Sai Kung West Country Park (Wan Tsai Extension) was designated in 1996.
 This additional section is a 123-hectare peninsula at the northern tip of the park.
 Originally a borrow area, it was incorporated into the country park after borrowing ceased.
 The large camping facilities, with a mountain bike trail in the vicinity, are very popular with outdoor enthusiasts.
 Wan Tsai Extension is renowned for its picturesque natural setting and sweeping vistas of Grass Island, Ko Lau Wan and other coastal gems.
 Coffin Rock is the most famous local sight.